Idaho man gets life in prison in cold-case murder and rape

 Officers with the Idaho Falls Police Department repeatedly questioned him for hours, feeding him details of the case and telling him he could face the death penalty unless he implicated himself and another suspect.
 Tapp eventually wrongfully confessed to the crime, though he later professed his innocence, and was convicted.

-But Tapp had the support of both the advocacy group the Innocence Project and Dodge's mother, Carol Dodge.
+But Tapp had the support of the advocacy group the Idaho Innocence Project at Boise State University, and eventually Dodge’s mother, Carol Dodge, and the New York-based Innocence Project.

 DNA evidence collected from the crime scene wasn't tested until 2016 and it showed that Tapp's genetic material wasn't present in the sample.
 He was released in 2017 after reaching a deal in which his murder sentence was reduced to time served and the rape conviction was vacated.